CV

 Summary of Expertise

-Works with the top management team and board of directors of leading companies to help them make complex decisions about strategy and change in their organizations.
-Leads executive seminars and retreats to develop strategic agendas, identify vision and issues, create new alternatives, evaluate uncertain consequences, make clear decisions, and implement action plans.
-At Stanford University, teaches courses on decision making, advises PhD students on dissertation research, and mentors students on career and entrepreneurial decisions.
+Works with the top management team and board of directors of leading global companies to help them make complex decisions about strategy and change in their organizations.
+Leads executive seminars and retreats for organizations worldwide to: develop strategic agendas, identify issues and challenges, create new alternatives, evaluate uncertain consequences, make clear decisions, and implement action plans.
+Manages funds and co-funds in a seed venture capital firm.
+Teaches decision analysis and decision-making courses at Stanford University.
+Speaks at international conferences on decision and risk analysis.
+Mentors students, athletes, and entrepreneurs.

-Burke Robinson, LLC February 1999 to present
+Burke Robinson February 1999 to present

-CEO Palo Alto, CA
+Decision Consultant Palo Alto, CA

 Advises, coaches, and assists senior executives as they make key decisions that shape their organization’s future, including crisis decisions, major investment decisions, enterprise strategy, and portfolio strategy.
 Conducts strategy seminars and workshops, training and development programs, and executive retreats.
-Provides practical, normative approaches for the creative development and critical analysis of key strategic decisions.
-Has taught four-day courses on decision and risk analysis for EMBA programs in China at Jinan University and Anhui University, two-day courses on decision quality in China for the New Entrepreneurs Development Program, half-day executive briefings to groups visiting Stanford, and strategy retreats for public and private companies around the world.
+Provides practical approaches for the art of qualitative framing and structuring as well as the science of quantitative assessment and analysis of key strategic decisions.
+Conducts workshops for professional sports teams.
+Offers guidance to entrepreneurs in start-ups.

-Stanford University April 1999 to present
+Stanford University March 2018 to present

-Sustainability Science and Practice, School of Sustainability March 2018 to present
+Lecturer, Sustainability Science and Practice, School of Sustainability Stanford, CA

 Institute for the Future February 2003 to October 2003